Ergonomics involves the study and engineering of improving work tools/products to help employees and improve the physical demands of their jobs.

 A car accident can easily damage the spine and soft tissues.
 An auto accident may cause a misalignment of the spine, a herniated disc, or other injuries that cause symptoms of sciatica.

 Many sufferers of sciatica do not realize that their workplace activities � including repetitive motions and sitting in one position for long periods of time � can lead to sciatica.

-The information herein on "Ergonomic Tips To Help Manage Sciatica At Work El Paso, TX." is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Ergonomic Tips To Help Manage Sciatica At Work El Paso, TX." is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*

 Our office has reasonably attempted to provide supportive citations and identified the relevant research study or studies supporting our posts.
 We provide copies of supporting research studies available to regulatory boards and the public upon request.